The Gold Diggers' Song (We're in the Money): In other Warner Bros. productions

 "The Gold Diggers' Song (We're in the Money)" song was used again in several other Warner Bros. productions.
-It appears as the theme song of the 1933 Merrie Melodies cartoon We're in the Money; and as the theme and source music two years later in the 1935 film, We're in the Money.
-It also appears in many other Warner Bros. cartoons with musical scores arragned by Carl W. Stalling and/or Milt Franklyn, often to underscore scenes where a character has gained a lot of money or thinks that they're about to.
+It appears as the theme song of the 1933 Merrie Melodies cartoon We're in the Money and as the theme and source music two years later in the 1935 film We're in the Money.
+It also appears in many other Warner Bros. cartoons with musical scores arranged by Carl W. Stalling and/or Milt Franklyn, often to underscore scenes where a character has gained a lot of money or thinks that they're about to.

 The song also appears in the 1962 film The Chapman Report, played by a calliope at an amusement park.
 In the 1967 film Bonnie and Clyde, starring Warren Beatty and Faye Dunaway, the titular criminals hide out in a theatre where, the film being set during the Great Depression, Gold Diggers of 1933 is being shown.
 Bonnie (Dunaway) is enjoying the song, while Clyde (Beatty) is furiously reprimanding getaway driver C.W.
 Moss (Michael J. Pollard) after a bank robbery gone bad.

 "We're in the Money" is also used as the car horn sound on the Rolls-Royce of Al Czervik (Rodney Dangerfield) in the 1980 film Caddyshack.